 Fees and charges are one of the ways the Council passes on some of the costs directly to those who benefit from Council services and facilities.
 This means those who benefit from these services pay for them.
 Council is increasing fees in some areas to meet the increased costs of some services and reflect required cost recovery.
-Most 2016/17 changes are minor.
+Most 2017/18 changes are minor.
 These include:

 - Airport parking

 - Building Control

 - Cemeteries

-- District Services Administration Fees

-- Food Act 2014 Fees

-- Southern Trust Events Centre
+- Fishing Hut leases

 - Land Information Memorandums

-- Land Transport Corridor Access request

-- Parking

-- District Planning
+- Motor Camps

 - Sewer -Special Liquid Waste

 - Social Housing rentals

 - Waste Minimisation